THE RULES CHANGED RECENTLY. CAN I STILL FLY TO CUBA?

 IS IT LEGAL FOR OUR AIRCRAFT AND OUR CREW/PASSENGERS TO FLY TO CUBA?

-Under rules recently revised by former President Obama, it is now 100% possible for all US registered aircraft (whether Part 91 or 135) to fly to Cuba.
+Under current U.S. regulations, it is 100% legal for all US registered aircraft (whether operating under Part 91 or 135) to fly to Cuba.
 You must depart from, and return to, a US airport where Customs is available.
 All of the normal notices to CBP (including e-APIS) are required.
-Unless you have a valid CBP Overflight Exemption, when returning from Cuba you must land first at the closest US Airport of Entry.
-If you have a valid CBP Overflight Exemption, you may fly from Cuba to any US airport where Customs is available and open.
+Unless you have a valid CBP Overflight Exemption, when returning to the U.S. from Cuba you must land first at the closest U.S. Airport of Entry.
+If you have a valid CBP Overflight Exemption, you may fly from Cuba to any U.S. airport where Customs is available and open.

 IS IT SAFE FOR OUR AIRCRAFT TO REMAIN IN CUBA?

 All aircraft in Cuba are guarded and monitoried by 24/7 security.
 Cuba offers one of the safest destinations for your aircraft and for your passengers to visit.

 Recent changes to U.S. regulations may allow your company to investigate business opportunities and to do business in Cuba.
 Cuba Handling has a business consulting division which can help you explore these options.
 Please call us at 1-844-JET-CUBA for more information, or e-mail us by clicking here: Business Inquiry.
 We'll be happy to answer all of your questions.